oneapi-src/oneDNN/rfcs/20240228-graph-api-ocl-runtime/README.md

   (`DNNL_ENABLE_WORKLOAD`) are not supported by Graph API as before.
 We mention them here as the features were initially requested by OpenVINO for primitive API.
-- oneDNN OpenCL interop API supports creating engine from a cache blob.
-This is not considered in this RFC as the requirement and use scenario for graph API is not clear at this moment.
 - GPU vendor other than `INTEL` is not supported by Graph API as before.
 We can extend to support other vendors once the requirement pops up.